 What you will study

-During this block you will be producing your own ‘digital essay’, a short audio slideshow or video recording about a real innovation or entrepreneurial venture that you’ve selected to study.
+During this block you'll produce your own ‘digital essay’, a short audio slideshow or video recording about a real innovation or entrepreneurial venture that you’ve selected to study.
 The visual essay will also provide the basis for your first assessment.
 Over the six week period, you’ll gain a good understanding of innovation and entrepreneurship, which will develop over the remainder of the module.

 Block 2 focuses on the skills required to create teams, build networks and to secure the necessary resources for an innovative, entrepreneurial venture.
 You will also develop your knowledge and understanding in these key areas.
 The block is structured around an extended negotiation activity, which provides you with the opportunity to take on a role and in a realistic scenario involving innovation and entrepreneurship.
 During the block, you will build up a record of your experiences which will provide the basis for your second coursework assessment.